Utkarsh7588/book-review/README.md

 ## Security

 - Passwords are hashed using bcrypt
-- JWT tokens expire after 24 hours
+- JWT tokens expire after 24 hours and are managed/blacklisted in Redis
+- Rate limiting is enforced using Redis
 - Input validation using express-validator
 - CORS enabled for API access
 - Environment variables for sensitive data